RaminSN/BasicCodingGuidelines/README.md

 each team of developers can establish for themselves easily.
 Rather, the focus is on documenting ways of coding that are objectively clearer and less error-prone.

 Lack of familiarity with a certain way of writing code is not considered valid criticism; familiarity can be easily acquired.
-The previous statment notwithstanding, these guidelines are aimed toward and tailored for teams writing code in a non-functional paradigm, such as object-oriented or or basic procedural programming.
+The previous statement notwithstanding, these guidelines are aimed toward and tailored for teams writing code in a non-functional paradigm, such as object-oriented or or basic procedural programming.
 For functional programmers this set of guidelines serve no purpose; the functional paradigm itself encompasses these teachings on a more advanced level.